 Different sponsors have varying rules and regulations related to re-budgeting grants.
 Prior approval from the sponsor is often required for re-budgeting.
-The PI, along with the Office of Sponsored Research & Programs, will make requests for re-budgeting to the sponsor as necessary and share sponsor approval with Financial Services.
+The PI, along with SPaRC, will make requests for re-budgeting to the sponsor as necessary and share sponsor approval with Financial Services.